ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     {
       uint32   proof_attempts
       uint32   proof_failure_count
-      uint32   num_reports_to_server
+      uint32   num_reports_to_thirdparty
       datetime sth_age
       byte[]   data
     }

-The broader STH store itself would contain all the STHs known by a client.
+The broader STH store itself would contain all the STHs known by an entity participating in STH Pollination (either client or server).
 This simplistic view of the class does not take into account the complicated locking that would likely be required for a data structure being accessed by multiple threads.
-One thing to note about this pseudocode is that it aggressively removes STHs once they have been resolved to a newer STH.
-The only STHs in the store are ones that have never been resolved to a newer STH - either because proof fetching has failed or because the STH is considered too new to request a proof for.
+One thing to note about this pseudocode is that it aggressively removes STHs once they have been resolved to a newer STH (if proof fetching is configured).
+The only STHs in the store are ones that have never been resolved to a newer STH - either because proof fetching does not occur, has failed, or because the STH is considered too new to request a proof for.
+It seems less likely that servers will perform proof fetching - therefore it would be recommended that the various constants in use be increased considerably to ensure STHs are pollinated more aggressively.

     class STHStore
     {
       STH[] sth_list

       //  This function is run after receiving a set of STHs from
-      //  a server in response to a pollination submission def insert(STH[] new_sths) {
+      //  a third party in response to a pollination submission def insert(STH[] new_sths) {
         foreach(new : new_sths) {
           if(this.sth_list.contains(new))
-            return
+            continue
           this.sth_list.insert(new)
         }
       }